 The process of safely recovering a vehicle or mobile asset if it is stolen.
 Real-time GPS trackers are often used by people looking for an auto-theft recovery/prevention system because the devices can alert users if a vehicle is moved, and the technology provides 24/7 access to an automobile's location.

 Auxiliary power refers to the supplemental or secondary source of power that is used by a tracking unit or electronic device.
 This could refer to a GPS unit using an alternative source of power such as a cigarette lighter adapter to power the system rather than the device's primary source of power, an internal battery system such as a lithium ion or alkaline.

-GPS vehicle management system that is used to monitor the movements of any automobile.
-Commonly used by parents to observe teen driving behaviours, businesses to monitor employee driving activity and police agencies to conduct surveillance.
+GPS vehicle management system that is used to monitor the movements of an automobile.
+Commonly used by parents to observe teen driving behaviors, businesses to monitor employee driving activity and police agencies to conduct surveillance.

 A form of the computer program that has controlling power over a device or GPS unit.
 When GPS tracking devices are connected to a personal computer it may be necessary or required to load new drivers to ensure proper system operation.